The nuclear dimension of $C^*$-algebras associated to topological flows and orientable line foliations

 In the prominent case where $Y$ is a smooth manifold and $\mathcal{F}$ is smooth (i.e., given by an atlas whose the transition functions are smooth), the holonomy groupoid $G_{\mathcal{F}}$ becomes a Lie groupoid.
 Its Haar systems thus are in one-to-one correspondence with $1$-densities on the dual of its Lie algebroid. \end{cnstrct}

-\begin{prop} Let $Y$ be a locally compact metrizable space and let $\calpha$ be a topological flow on $Y$ without fixed points.
+\begin{prop} Let $Y$ be a locally compact second countable Hausdorff space and let $\calpha$ be a topological flow on $Y$ without fixed points.
 Let $\mathcal{F}$ be the line foliation induced from $\calpha$.
 Then there is a fiberwise groupoid covering map $\pi$ from the transformation groupoid $Y \rtimes \R$ to $G_{\mathcal{F}}$. \end{prop}

 \begin{proof} Given any $y \in Y$ and any $t \in \R$, we define a curve $\gamma_{y,t}:[0,1] \to Y$ by $\gamma_{y,t}(s) = \calpha_{-ts}(y)$.
 Noting that the leaves of the foliation $\mathcal{F}$ are all either copies of $\R$ or of the circle $S^1$, it is evident that if $y$ and $y'$ are two points on the same leaf, then any curve from $y$ to $y'$ along the leaf is homotopic inside the leaf via a homotopy which fixes end-points to a curve of the form $\gamma_{y,t}$ for some $t$ such that $\calpha_{-t}(y) = y'$.
 Thus, the map $\pi$ from $Y \rtimes \R$ to $G_{\mathcal{F}}$ given by